 • DIY tomato cages | Seed Saving | Ripen after picking

 Why grow our own tomatoes?
 Taste and variety!
-Supermarkets are supplied with tomatoes that have uniform appearances and travel well.
+Supermarkets sell tomatoes that have uniform appearances and travel well.
 If that doesn’t sound delicious, you’re right!

 There are hundreds of tomatoes to grow—both heirlooms and hybrids—in all sorts of colors, qualities, and flavors.
 When you’re growing from home, taste comes first.
 Try out a few new types each year and develop your own list of favorites.